blUeBUg200/bluenightingale/README.md

 - Sigma conf file should be modified accordingly to match your index / field values.
 Yes, the conf files are super flexible to have this modifications done.

+### CONCLUSION

+To adopt this process, the team should have core understanding of the technologies involved.
+A successful execution of this model in a SOC will produce considerable amount of change in their use-case repositiory.
+Do try implementing this model in your organization and let me know your comments.

 ### STAY TUNED FOR A2 and A3...